Interstate 169 Texas

 |Location||Vehicles per day|

-The current east end of IH 169 is located at Old Alice Road in north Brownsville.
-The east end will eventually be at SH 44 and the Port of Brownsville main entrance.
+The current east end of IH 169 is located 0.4 miles east of Old Alice Road in north Brownsville.
+The east end will eventually be at the diamond interchange joining SH 550 with SH 44 and the Port of Brownsville main entrance.

 West End – Brownsville, Texas